VR Resources (CVE:VRR) Shares Down 19% – Here’s Why

-VR Resources Ltd. (CVE:VRR – Get Free Report)’s share price was down 19% during mid-day trading on Thursday .
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s share price traded down 19% during trading on Thursday .
 The stock traded as low as C$0.32 and last traded at C$0.32.
-Approximately 133,000 shares changed hands during trading, an increase of 22% from the average daily volume of 109,106 shares.
+133,000 shares changed hands during trading, an increase of 22% from the average session volume of 109,106 shares.
 The stock had previously closed at C$0.40.

 About VR Resources